woshilaiceshide/s-server/README.md

 If your development touches `'s-server'`, you may tell me to write your project here.

 ## Optimizations & TODO
-* optimize socket i/o operations: 1). reducing i/o operations, 2). making i/o just carried out as directly as possible without repost them to the executor.
+* optimize socket i/o operations: 1). reducing i/o operations, 2). making i/o just carried out as directly as possible without repost them to the underlying executor.
 * optimize the http parsing processes.
 Spray's http parser is not good enough, and some tweaks are needed.
 * write test cases
 * ...